-This DSP-GOL has three objectives: to limit glare across the DSP that is visible from within the Park, provide a guide for adequate lighting used for navigation within the Park, and it suggests lighting policies that may be applied to urban areas beyond the Park boundaries.
-This will protect the DSP from deterioration by surrounding light pollution.
+This DSP-GOL has three objectives: to limit glare and the adverse ecological impact of artificial lighting throughout the DSP, provide technical specifications for acceptable illumination levels required for safe navigation within the Park, and it presents lighting policies that may be applied to urban areas beyond the Park boundaries.
+These will protect the DSP from deterioration by surrounding light pollution.

-We present in Section 3.0 the rationale for the need for a DSP and the protection of the urban nighttime environment from the excessive use of artificial lighting.
-To support these guidelines, this document presents references to useful web sites and to general research into the effects of nocturnal lighting on humans, human activity and wildlife.
+We present in Section 3.0 the rationale for a DSP and the protection of the urban nighttime environment from the excessive use of artificial lighting.
+To support these guidelines, this document provides references to useful web sites and to general research into the effects of nocturnal lighting on humans, human activity and wildlife.

-The general guidelines for outdoor lighting within the Dark-sky Preserve is presented in Section 4.
+The general guidelines for outdoor lighting within the Dark-sky Preserve are presented in Section 4.
 Lighting hardware and signage are described in Section 5 to assist Park managers minimize the impact of artificial lighting on the nighttime environment while maintaining a degree of safety for visitors.

-A bibliography provides a set of references and useful websites.
+A bibliography in Section 6 provides a set of references and useful websites.
 Supplementary technical information is provided in the appendices to this document.